mobizt/Firebase-ESP8266/src/README.md

-#### Download file data in database at defined database path and save to SD card
+#### Download file data in database at defined database path and save to SD card/flash memory.

 The downloaded data will be decoded to binary and save to SD card, then